 “Surprisingly, these effects differ very little based on how rich populations are or if they are used to warm weather,” says Burke, an assistant professor of Earth system science at the university.

-This means that air conditioning and other modern conveniences have not negated the effects of hot weather; suicide rates, in the midst, have continued to rise.
+This means that air conditioning and other modern conveniences have not negated the effects of hot weather; suicide rates, in their midst, have continued to rise.

-The researchers came to their headline figure of 21,000 added suicides by combining their data with established climate model projections.
-In percentage terms, temperature increases could lead to a 1.4 percent hike in suicide rates in the U.S. and a 2.3 percent hike in Mexico.
+The researchers came to their headline figure of 21,000 added suicides by combining their quantitative data with established climate model projections.
+In percentage terms, anticipated temperature increases could lead to a 1.4 percent hike in suicide rates in the U.S., and a 2.3 percent increase in Mexico.

 Put another way, climate change may have as outsize an effect on suicide rates as an economic recession.

 “We’ve been studying the effects of warming on conflict and violence for years, finding that people fight more when it’s hot,” explains Solomon Hsiang, the study’s co-author.
 “Now we see that in addition to hurting others, some individuals hurt themselves.
 It appears that heat profoundly affects the human mind and how we decide to inflict harm.”

 The researchers add that heat in itself acts as less of a risk factor for suicide than a multiplier.
 In other words, heat on its own doesn’t lead to self-harm, but can increase the chances of one inflicting bodily harm to themselves, given other adverse circumstances.